CleanScan

 The second is the inspection checklist.
 That is what a supervisor, account manager, or site lead uses to verify quality on a smaller sample of work.

-This matters because task completion and quality verification are not the same thing.
+Task completion and quality verification are not the same thing.
 A crew can mark a restroom complete and still leave obvious issues behind.
-The inspection checklist gives you a second layer of accountability without requiring you to inspect every room after every shift.
+The inspection checklist adds review without requiring every room to be inspected after every shift.

 For most operators, the practical model looks like this: